WWOZ: Effects of Hurricane Katrina

 Much of WWOZ's programming has long been based on the large personal record collections of the various programmers, many of which were lost in the disaster.
 For some time after the station returned to the air, one programmer did a series of shows entirely from CDs rescued from the debris in post-Katrina muck.

 At first, the French Quarter studio was expected to be a temporary arrangement for approximately a year.
-However agreements were made for WWOZ to use more space in the French Market office building for studio and office space, and WWOZ has remained at this location, with supplemental offices at the New Orleans Healing Center and in Kenner, Louisiana.
+However agreements were made for WWOZ to use more space in the French Market office building for studio and office space, and WWOZ remained at this location, with supplemental offices at the New Orleans Healing Center and in Kenner, Louisiana.

+WWOZ moved their studio and offices to the Jax Brewery on November 28, 2023, marking the occasion with a second line parade.
+They occupy the entire top (fifth) floor of the former brewery.

 Pre-Katrina, thousands of hours of New Orleans music performances on tape via WWOZ were stored in a non-descript storage site.
 The floodwaters stopped at the storage container's loading dock and were not lost.
 The tapes were later shipped to the Library of Congress, which had previously named the WWOZ collection to its National Recording Registry.
 The Library agreed to store, catalog, and digitize the collection, a process which was expected to take many years to complete.
 By April 2016, the collection of over 2,000 recordings was made available to the public via walk-in listening in the Library's Recorded Sound Research Center in the Madison Building on Capitol Hill.